23rd May 2025

 Please use our medical email address [email protected] if you would like to discuss the following:

-Request referrals - School Paediatrician, ID-CAMHS, CAMHS, Continence Team, Sleep Clinic, Community Dietician, Dental Service, Hearing Support Service, Vision Support Service, Wheelchair Service
+Request referrals - School Paediatrician, OT Service, ID-CAMHS, Continence Team, Sleep Clinic, Community Dietician, Dental Service, Hearing Support Service.

 General enquiry box – to be used for any other medical related issue other than listed above.